aspose-words/Aspose.Words-API-References/english/net/aspose.words.vba/vbaproject/name/_index.md

 linktitle: Name
 articleTitle: Name
 second_title: Aspose.Words for .NET
-description: VbaProject Name property.
-Gets or sets VBA project name in C#.
+description: Discover how to easily manage your VBA project with the Name property.
+Learn to get and set project names for efficient coding!
 type: docs
 weight: 60
 url: /net/aspose.words.vba/vbaproject/name/